 I picked up a bottle at auction for a very reasonable price and have been waiting for an excuse to open it.
 A recent British Bourbon Society meetup seemed like the ideal time.

 — London Liquor (@london_liquor) February 25, 2017

 Nose: Lardy-cake brown sugar, sultanas, treacle toffee and barrel char.
 It’s surprisingly unspicy on the nose, with a creamy vanilla toffee note slowly building as it sits in the glass.
 That’s joined by hardened honey and candied lemon peel.
-Aniseed appears after a while.
-About the amount of time it takes to unpack an unexpectedly early arriving shopping delivery…
+Aniseed appears after a little while in the glass.

 Palate: Rich and oily, with soft spice rolling in – cinnamon dusted sultanas and raisins.
 The treacle notes from the nose reappear along with hints of anise and sweet oak.